On the solutions of universal differential equation by noncommutative Picard-Vessiot theory: Application to Knizhnik-Zamolodchikov equations

-admitting $\{\Li_l(1)\}_{l\in\Lyn X\setminus X}$ as convergent\footnote{For this point, Lyndon words are more efficient for checking the convergence of $\{\Li_w(1)\}_{w\in X^*}$ (see \cite{CM}) using a Radford's theorem \cite{radford,reutenauer}.} locale coordinates and the coordinates $\{\scal{\Phi_{KZ}}{w}\}_{w\in X^*}$ as the finite parts\footnote{These coefficients are convergent and regularized divergent polyzetas \cite{CM}.} of the singular expansions at $z=1$ of $\{\Li_w\}_{w\in X^*}$ in the comparison scale $\{(1-z)^{-a}\log^b(1-z)\}_{a,b\in\N}$ (see \eqref{L}--\eqref{sgLi}).
+admitting $\{\Li_l(1)\}_{l\in\Lyn X\setminus X}$ as convergent\footnote{For this point, Lyndon words are more efficient for checking the convergence of $\{\Li_w(1)\}_{w\in X^*}$ (see \cite{CM}) using a Radford's theorem \cite{reutenauer}.} coordinates and the coordinates $\{\scal{\Phi_{KZ}}{w}\}_{w\in X^*}$ as the finite parts\footnote{These coefficients are convergent and regularized divergent polyzetas \cite{CM,lemurakami}.} of the singular expansions at $z=1$ of $\{\Li_w\}_{w\in X^*}$ in the comparison scale $\{(1-z)^{-a}\log^b(1-z)\}_{a,b\in\N}$ (see \eqref{sgLi}).
 Moreover, in virtue of \eqref{sgLi}, $\L(({z_3-z_2})/({z_1-z_2}))$ is grouplike solution of $KZ_3$.
-So does \eqref{solDrinfeld}, for which any other grouplike solution of $KZ_3$ can be deduced by right multiplication\footnote{But one can also obtain directly as shows in appendices in Section \ref{Appendices} bellow.} by constant grouplike series as treated in Appendix \ref{AppendixB} bellow.
+So does \eqref{solDrinfeld}, for which any other grouplike solution of $KZ_3$ can be deduced by right multiplication by constant grouplike series as treated in Appendix \ref{AppendixB} below.